Currently Seeking Board Members

 Originally from Santa Barbara, CA, Sandhya attended Colorado College and majored in Environmental Science.
 After moving to Durango in 2010, Sandhya has worked and volunteered for local non-profits, including Durango Nature Studies and 4CORE.
 Following her passions for gardening, local food, and environmental nonprofit work, she became the Executive Director of The Garden Project in 2013.
 Since then, Sandhya has given new vitality to the organization, increasing its visibility in the community, impact on participants and fundraising capabilities in a short time.
 In 2015 Sandhya graduated from the Community Resource Center’s Nonprofit Leadership Training Program.
 She is a big thinker who appreciates action, follow through and change.
-While not in the gardens or grant writing, Sandhya can be found on outdoor adventures with her husband, Joey Ernst, owner of Velorution Cycles.
+While not in the gardens or grant writing, Sandhya can be found on outdoor adventures with her husband.

 Organization Coordinator & Ohana Kuleana Garden Manager

 Mia graduated from Warren Wilson College in her home state of North Carolina in 2011 with a degree in Sociology.
 She followed her passion for social and environmental justice here to Durango's community gardens.
 Mia also works for Homegrown Farm in Bayfield and spends her free time exploring this beautiful place on her mountain bike or paddling a raft.
 Mia has been with The Garden Project since January 2013.